 EvoFIT courses are regularly available as a standard option for new users either off-site or our main training facility in Preston.
 Training caters for existing composite officers (2 ½ day course) or those who have not constructed composites with witnesses previously (5 day course).
 We provide a certificate of successful course completion.

-The comprehensive (5 day) training course is run by Dr Frowd or one of the EvoFIT training team, and includes:
+The comprehensive (5 day) training course is run by Professor Frowd or one of the EvoFIT training team, and includes:

 - Review of composite systems